Ancient Egyptian Symbols

 The Falcon Symbol

-Egyptians associated the Falcon with the solar god Horus, the son of Osiris and Isis.
+Egyptians associated the Falcon with the solar god Horus, one of the most famous gods of ancient Egypt and the son of Osiris and Isis.
+The falcon was symbolic of the rising sun in Egypt.
 The falcon was also sacred to Montu the god of war.

 The Feather of Maat Symbol